 The Authority has compliance with established policies, procedures, laws and regulations, information regarding policies and procedures is held on the intranet and these are reviewed on a periodic basis.
-A staff survey is normally carried out once a year, (the last survey was February 2024) and an action plan is put in place to address any issues that are identified.
+A staff survey is normally carried out once a year, (the last survey was February 2024).
+Following the results, a series of focus groups were conducted to explore the data and are developing and delivering actions to move the organisation towards its desired culture.
+Actions are included in the current People Plan and will inform the People and Culture Strategy which is in development for launch in 2025.
+The most recent employee engagement survey was conducted in late 2022; employees rated the Authority good across the six engagement themes.
 The Authority publishes on the web site, the Pay Policy Statement, Gender Pay Gap Results, procurement processes, contracts register and transparency information in relation to expenditure over £500 and all expenditure on procurement cards.

 Customer surveys are routinely carried out after attendance at incidents, safe and well visits, and school visits to ascertain customer feedback on the service provided.
-Every year the Authority has an external assessment of its Customer Service Excellence standard, the latest assessment was carried out on the 11th of December 2023.
-This resulted in the Authority maintaining full compliance against all 57 elements of the standard of which 33 achieved compliance plus, demonstrating excellent performance and continuous improvement in relation to customer-focused service delivery.
+Every year the Authority has an external assessment of its Customer Service Excellence standard; the latest assessment was carried out on the 29th of November 2024.
+This resulted in the Authority maintaining full compliance against all 57 elements of the standard of which 36 achieved compliance plus, demonstrating excellent performance and continuous improvement in relation to customer-focused service delivery.